GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I_ex1.md

 ## Step 6: Exporting the map

 Once you are happy with the print layout, it is time to export the map as a PDF-file (link).
 Once exported, open the file in your PDF viewer and check if everything looks as intended.
-In QGIS, some elements of the map might change slightly, in the exporting process, so it is important to check before sending the map to your colleagues or publishing it.
+In QGIS, some elements of the map might change slightly in the exporting process, so it is important to check before sending the map to your colleagues or publishing.

 ```{Tip}
 To avoid too many changes when exporting the map, set the